Frequently Asked Questions

 Q. How do I or my Writing Brokers claim the NAHU discount?

 When you sign-up for NextAgency you’ll indicate whether you’re a member in good standing in the National Association of Health Underwriters.
-We immediately apply the discount (which amounts to tad more than 11%).
-Then we check with NAHU and if you’re a member, the discount remains in-force.
+We immediately apply the discount (which amounts to about 20%).
+Then we check with NAHU and confirm you’re a member.
 If you’re not showing as a member we’ll contact you so you can work things out with NAHU.
-If it turns out you haven’t earned the discount we’ll charge your card for the difference.
+If it turns out a user is not eligible for the discount, we’ll charge the agency’s credit card for the difference.

 Q. I’m not a NAHU member now, but I’d like to join.
 How do I do that?

 When you sign-up for NextAgency you’ll be able to join your local NAHU chapter as part of the process.
-NAHU provides tremendous value, representing brokers’ interests in Washington and your state capital, providing powerful education and compliance tools and offering the chance to network with professional colleagues.
-Best of all, the discount we offer NAHU members covers most of you annual NAHU dues.
+Or you can join now at NAHU.org.
+In many states, the discount we offer NAHU members more than covers their NAHU dues.
+Even if it doesn’t, NAHU is a tremendous value.
+NAHU represents brokers’ interests in Washington and your state capital, provides powerful education and compliance tools and offers the chance to network with professional colleagues.

 Q. I pay annually, what if I hire a Writing Broker in the middle of my license year?